vildera/TDT4165-Programming-Languages/README.md

 # TDT4165-Programming-Languages
 Assignments in the course programming languages.
+Programmed in Scala and Haskell.